douah/bcrypt-pipe/README.md

-Pipe a csv file with username, password rows into this bcrypt-pipe-test to replace plaintext with cipher text.
+Pipe a csv file with username, password rows into this bcrypt-bcrypt-pipe to replace plaintext with cipher text.
 Can compared cipher text to plaintext.
 An attempt at using streams in node.js

-#Bcrypt Pipe test
+#Bcrypt Pipe

 The purpose of this module is to generate hashes of a list of plaintext passwords easily and then to compare ciphertext of the result with the original plaintext.